-- Associate Degree in Marketing - Bachelor of Business Administration in e-Business - Bachelor of Business Administration in Marketing - Bachelor of Business Administration in Human Resource Management - Bachelor of Business Administration in Accounting and Finance - Bachelor of Business Administration in International Business - Bachelor of Business Administration in Events & Tourism Management - Bachelor of Business Administration in Forensic Accounting - Bachelor of Business Administration in Luxury Marketing - Bachelor of Business Administration in Operations and Supply Chain Management - Bachelor of Business Administration in Sport Management
+- Bachelor of Business Administration in e-Business - Bachelor of Business Administration in Marketing - Bachelor of Business Administration in Human Resource Management - Bachelor of Business Administration in Accounting and Finance - Bachelor of Business Administration in International Business - Bachelor of Business Administration in Events & Tourism Management - Bachelor of Business Administration in Forensic Accounting - Bachelor of Business Administration in Luxury Marketing - Bachelor of Business Administration in Operations and Supply Chain Management - Bachelor of Business Administration in Sport Management e-Business (Electronic Business) optimizes the application of information and communication technology as a tool to increase business competitiveness.
+In our rapidly evolving technological world business is going beyond traditional static websites and creating a growing need to harness intelligent online enterprise-wide information systems supported by smart mobile technology.
+Such technologies can transform operational effectiveness across all internal functional areas (marketing and sales, production, logistics, purchasing and accounting) and address dynamic customer and vendor needs, whilst promoting a competitive advantage.